Twitter reverts to old retweet function after US election

 Twitter Inc is reversing changes made to its retweet function intended to curb the spread of misinformation during the U.S. presidential election, the company said.

-REUTERS: Twitter Inc is reversing changes made to its retweet function intended to curb the spread of misinformation during the U.S. presidential election, the company said.
+SAN FRANCISCO: Twitter is reversing changes made to its retweet function intended to curb the spread of misinformation during the US presidential election, the company said.

 The microblogging site had in October made it difficult for users to retweet a tweet with misinformation and promoted the use of quote tweets, which included commentary from the user.

-It had also imposed curbs including labeling and removal of tweets calling for people to interfere with the election process or implementation of results.
+It had also imposed curbs including labelling and removal of tweets calling for people to interfere with the election process or implementation of results.

 Quote tweets instead of retweets was intended to encourage thoughtful amplification, but that has not happened in practice, the company said.